Young people, feelings and depression

 Parenting SA - A partnership between the Department for Education and Child Development and the Women’s and Children’s Health Network South Australia.

-Parenting SA has also published several videos including Living with teenagers, Teenagers and feelings, Managing conflict with teenagers, and Helping teenagers on line.
+Parenting SA has also published several videos including Teenagers and feelings.

 There are many online resources for young people including